-Dear Parents/Carers,
+Dear Parents and carers,

-We have been advised by Public Health England that there have been confirmed cases of COVID-19 within our school setting.
+We have been advised by Public Health England that there has been confirmed cases of COVID-19 within the school - Year 3, Year 4, Year 5, Year 6 and staff.

-We know that you may find this concerning but we are continuing to monitor the situation and are working closely with Public Health England.
+We know that you may find this concerning, but we are continuing to monitor the situation and are working closely with Public Health England.

 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.

-The school remains open and your child should continue to attend as normal if they remain well.
+Our school remains open, and your child should continue to attend as normal if they remain well.
 We encourage household members that are aged 11 and over to continue with twice weekly LFD testing to help identify cases promptly.